AmeerAssadi/pass-the-pass/README.md

 ## Features

-- **Generate Secure Links**: Create a one-time-use link for sharing sensitive information.
+- **Secure Data Encryption**: All sensitive data is encrypted using strong encryption methods before being stored in the database.
+- **One-Time Access Links**: The tool generates a unique link that can only be used once to access the sensitive data.
+After the data is accessed, the link is invalidated.
+- **Expiration Time**: Users can choose the expiration time for the link (10 minutes, 30 minutes, or 1 hour).
+The backend enforces this expiration, ensuring links are invalidated after the specified time.
+- **Google Authentication**: Users must authenticate using Google OAuth before they can use the tool, ensuring that only authorized users can generate and access secure links.
 - **Send via Slack**: Send the generated secure link directly to a Slack user via email.
-- **One-Time Access**: The secure link can only be accessed once, ensuring the data is not exposed multiple times.
 - **Visual Interface**: A simple and user-friendly interface for interacting with the tool.
-- **Environment-agnostic**: Easily configurable via environment variables for different deployment environments.

 ## Requirements